Cro, nos y otros tiempos

 Cron, us and other times merely intends to unsettle the soothing spirits, and share its restlessness with those who try- time after time- to seek out, to warn, to even subvert with the irreverence of the fearless and with the modesty of those that are unaware of how much we owe them.

 Rebirth and Winter, Car Crash play with one of the slipperiest time dimensions: human aging.
 The former represents – by means of explicitly scatological referents- the physiological and psychological agony of being born, of coming to life.
 This birth is experienced by a grown-up who is seemingly aware of the event.
 The latter, displays a much more comforting lyricism through which it is evident that the finiteness of the journey does not lead to anguish.
 And finally, …And while we are on the air, Lo que falta se lo llevó el viento and Fast Forward.
-These three artwoks openly mock time conventionalities…or rather, our conventionalities to elucidate time.
+These three artwoks openly mock time conventionaliti es…or

 All in all, Cron, us and other times is, above all, an excuse to inquire rather than answer; to suspect rather than assert, a side story within the main plot.
 May Cronus forgive us, and may time erase such a heresy from our memories.